Best Bird Feeders

-The birds steadily drained the Droll Yankees Onyx Clever Clean feeder during testing, though less rapidly.
-We noticed that more types of birds seemed to enjoy the Onyx Clever Clean than the Birds Choice Bear Proof, which mostly attracted finches and titmice.
+While the Droll Yankees Onyx Clever and Birds Choice Bear Proof were regularly visited by perching birds, their smooth plastic and metal sides do not accommodate clinging species.
+The birds steadily drained the Droll Yankees feeder, though less rapidly than the most popular options.
+We did notice that more types of birds seemed to enjoy the Onyx Clever Clean than the Birds Choice Bear Proof, which mostly attracted finches and titmice.

 Though we saw ruby-throated hummingbirds enjoying both the Juegoal hummingbird feeder and Perky-Pet Antique option, they found the Juegoal first.
 They also seemed to enjoy it more often, though our nectar measuring tests were inconclusive.

-The reason the Woodlink Platform isn't the runaway winner is because it does very little to protect bird seed from the elements or the birds themselves.
-The seeds are exposed to rain, snow, and bird droppings, increasing the potential for dangerous molds, fungi, and bacteria to pile up or for diseases to transfer through the flock.
+The Woodlink Platform isn't the runaway winner of this review because it does very little to protect birdseed from the elements or the birds themselves.
+Seeds are exposed to rain, snow, and bird droppings, increasing the potential for dangerous molds, fungi, and bacteria to pile up or for diseases to transfer through the flock.
 If you want a platform feeder, you'll have to be more careful about how much seed you set out and how often you clean it.

-In contrast, the Brome Squirrel Buster offers impressive seed protection.
-Its feeding ports tuck into the feeder itself, providing a protected platform for the birds to sort through and crack their seeds.
-It also keeps the bird's droppings out of their food.
+In contrast, the Brome Squirrel Solution200 offers impressive seed protection.
+Its compact feeding ports are flush with the feeder itself, keeping the seeds out of the elements.
+Since birds perch beside the ports to crack seeds, it also keeps their droppings out of their food.
 Brome also claims that warm, humid air can flow out of the top of the feeder, pulling cooler, drier air in through the bottom to keep seeds fresh.
 We didn't see any evidence to the contrary.
-The Brome Squirrel Solution 200 claims to employ a similar system.
-Though its lid doesn't extend outward to deflect rain, its ports do a good job of keeping the seed out of the rain.
-And, of course, both feeders are squirrel-proof — unless the squirrels knock them over.

 The Droll Yankees Onyx feeder has a metal lid and metal ports that will slow squirrels down but no awning to protect the seeds from rain.
 Its platform does have drain holes, though, unlike the Twinkle Star Wild Feeder.